 Chopped cilantro, to top

-1. In a medium saucepan, add 2 Tbsp vegan butter.
+1. First, you’ll make the sauce for the tofu mushroom enchiladas.
+In a medium saucepan, add 2 Tbsp vegan butter.
 Melt over medium-high heat.
 Then, whisk in the flour.
 It should form a crumbly paste.
 Whisk in the water until all the lumps are gone and it thickens.

 2. Over medium-high heat, whisk in the coconut milk, green chilies, lime juice, garlic powder, onion powder, and salt.
 Continue whisking until it thickens.
-Taste, and adjust seasonings, if needed (More salt?
+Taste the enchilada sauce, and adjust seasonings, if needed (More salt?
 More lime juice?).
 Remove from heat and set aside.

-3. In a large skillet, add 1 Tbsp vegan butter, onions and a dash of salt.
+3. Next, you’ll work on the mushroom-tofu enchilada filling.
+In a large skillet, add 1 Tbsp vegan butter, onions and a dash of salt.
 Stirring around, sauté over medium-high heat for ~5 minutes or until the onions are soft and golden.

 4. Then, add the mushrooms and sauté an additional 5 minutes.
 Move the mushrooms around every now and then.

 5. Add the garlic, cumin, paprika, salt and sweet corn.
 Stir around for a minute or two, and then, remove from heat.